HVML/PurC/README.md

 This project was launched in June.
 2021.
 This is the version 0.8.0 of PurC.

+The main purpose of PurC is providing a library for you to write your own HVML interpreter.
-After one year development, the current version implements almost all features defined by [HVML Specifiction V1.0], and also implements almost all predefined dynamic variables defined by [HVML Predefined Variables V1.0].
+After one year development, the current version implements almost all features defined by [HVML Specifiction V1.0],
+      and also implements almost all predefined dynamic variables defined by [HVML Predefined Variables V1.0].

+Except for the HVML interpreter, PurC also provides many fundamental features for general C programs:

+1. PurC provides the APIs for variant management, here variant is way of HVML program to manage data.
+1. PurC provides the APIs for parsing JSON and extended JSON.
+1. PurC provides the APIs for parsing and evaluting a parameterized eJSON expression.
+1. PurC provides the APIs for parsing a HTML document.

+You can use these groups of APIs independently according to your needs.

 We welcome anybody to take part in the development and contribute your effort!